IncideDigital/rvt2-docs/docs/rvt2/windows.md

 - ``windows.hiberfil``: Decompress hiberfil.sys and extract some artifacts
 - ``windows.bits``: Parse Background Intelligent Transfer Service (BITS).
 This is a service to transfer binaries between systems, used mainly by Microsoft Update and similar programs.
 - ``windows.activity_cache``: Parse ActivitiesCache database.
+- ``windows.rdp_cache``: Extracts rdp cache images to get more information about outgoing rdp sessions
 - ``windows.i30``: Parse I30 files to obtain a timeline
 - ``windows.source_summary``: Tables summary of previously parsed artefacts